bellyillish/useful-idiots/README.md

 ### Formations
 ---
+> [!NOTE]
-Affects companions that are set to "Follow" and are not engaged in combat.
+> Affects companions that are set to "Follow" and are not engaged in combat.
 They can only be set globally in the "All" tab.

 - **Bunch:** Follow the player in a random, bunched-up formation similar to vanilla.
 - **Spread:** Follow the player while side-by-side in a lateral line.